 He is currently President of the Association for Nutrition, a Council Member of the Caribbean Health Research Council, and convenor for the International Malnutrition Task Force.

-Elisa Bandera is an Associate Professor of Epidemiology at The Cancer Institute of New Jersey, Robert Wood Johnson Medical School and UMDNJ School of Public Health, and a member of the graduate faculty at Rutgers University’s Department of Nutritional Sciences.
+Elisa Bandera is an Associate Professor of Epidemiology at Rutgers Cancer Institute of New Jersey, Robert Wood Johnson Medical School, and Rutgers School of Public Health, and a member of the graduate faculty at Rutgers University’s Department of Nutritional Sciences.

-She earned an MD degree from the University of Málaga, Spain and a PhD in Epidemiology and Community Health from the State University of New York at Buffalo.
+She earned an MD degree from the University of Málaga, Spain and a PhD in Epidemiology and Community Health from the State University of New York at Buffalo, where she also completed post-doctoral training in nutritional epidemiology of cancer.
 Her major research interests include the impact of dietary factors and obesity on female hormonal cancer risk and survival, early determinants of cancer risk, and breast cancer in African American women.
+She has served as Principal Investigator in several epidemiologic studies, including the New Jersey Ovarian Cancer Study, which is a member of the Ovarian Cancer Association International Consortium, the Jersey Girl Study (a study evaluating factors affecting puberty in girls), the Women’s Circle of Health Study (a study of breast cancer in African American women, which is a member of the AMBER Consortium), and KP-ROCS (a cohort study evaluating obesity and ovarian cancer survival).

 Over the past ten years, she has been actively involved in translating research findings into public health recommendations.
 She was involved in the development of the American Cancer Society’s Nutrition and Physical Activity Guidelines for Cancer Prevention in 2006 and in the 2011 Guidelines for Cancer Prevention and Survival.

-Dr Bandera was Project Leader for the SLR on endometrial cancer for the Second Expert Report, and was recently the CUP Panel lead for the updated evidence on pancreatic cancer which was published in October 2012.
+Dr Bandera was Project Leader for the SLR on endometrial cancer for the Second Expert Report, and was recently the CUP Panel lead for the updated evidence on endometrial cancer published in October 2013.
+She was also a Panel lead for the updated evidence on pancreatic cancer which was published in October 2012.

 Steven Clinton is a Professor of Internal Medicine in the Division of Medical Oncology at The Ohio State University.
 He trained for his MD and PhD at the University of Illinois in Urban-Champaign followed by Internal Medicine internship and residency at the University of Chicago.
 He proceeded with Medical Oncology training at the Dana-Farber Cancer Institute and Harvard Medical School where he remained on faculty for nearly a decade.